-Federal Express (Fed-Ex) drivers are often the victims of dog bites and animal attacks while delivering packages to their customers.
-Frequently, Fed-Ex drivers have to get out of their truck and drop off packages at people’s houses, which could leave them vulnerable to attacks from unleashed or unrestrained dogs.
+Federal Express (Fed-Ex) and United Parcel Service (UPS) drivers are often the victims of dog bite attacks while delivering packages to their customers.
+This frequently occurs when drivers leave their truck to drop off packages at homes and business.
+They become vulnerable to unrestrained and unleashed canines.

-The second claim could be filed against the dog owner for pain and suffering damages resulting from the incident.
+The second claim is filed against the dog owner for pain and suffering damages resulting from the incident.
 Dog attacks often result in significant scarring, disfigurement, and bone fractures.
-As a result, a civil claim could request compensation for mental anguish, loss of enjoyment of life, and other non-economic damages stemming from a canine attack.
-A dog bite lawyer in Michigan could help to explain the legal options available to a Fed-Ex driver after an attack.
+As a result, a civil claim requests compensation for mental anguish, loss of enjoyment of life, and other non-economic damages stemming from a canine attack.
+A dog bite lawyer in Michigan could help to explain the legal options available to a Fed-Ex or UPS driver after an attack.

 Pitbulls are considered one of the most dangerous dog breeds to own.
 While this is not strictly true, dog bites involving pitbulls are common.
 Pitbulls are incredibly strong, which means an attack or bite is often devastating and can result in permanent scarring, disfigurement, and even death.